-Group teams geographically where they can collaborate, but separate teams with work styles that clash.
 For example, place your sales team near your customer support team and your product development group near testing and quality control teams.
-But separate a team of tech writers from the team that spends most of its day on the phone.
+But separate a team of tech writers from the team that spends most of its day on the phone or meeting with clients.

 Organizations face a number of factors when designing or modifying their office space.
 As we’ve seen, cubicles and strictly open office spaces don’t work, so how will the choices you make enhance productivity?
 Remember, the only way to achieve your business’s goals is to achieve a physical balance in the workplace.